plus airfare to Brisbane and from Sydney.

 The Sydney Tower was opened in 1981 and is ranked one of the safest buildings in the world.
 From bottom to the very tip, it stands over 1,000’ tall.
 Experience the 4D Cinema Experience, the first of its kind in Sydney and one of the largest simulated rides in the southern hemisphere before heading to the top for great views of the city.
 If you’re up for a challenge, consider taking the steps to the top.
 Each year, to raise money for a charity, the Sydney Tower Run-up allows competitors to run up 1,504 stairs from Pitt Street Mall to the Observation Deck.
 The two winners become eligible to compete in the Empire State Building Run-up.

-The tower is featured in Mission:Impossible 2, Mighty Morphin Power Rangers: The Movie and in Godzilla: Final Wars.
+The tower is featured in the Matrix Trilogy, Mission:Impossible 2, The Wolverine and X-Men Origins: Wolverine and in Godzilla: Final Wars.

 The Sydney Opera House, which defines the skyline, opened in 1973 and was designed by Danish architect, Jorn Utzon.
 It conducts 3,000 events each year and has an annual audience of two million.
 There are 1,056,006 glossy white and matte self-cleaning cream roof tiles which are designed to look like a ship at full sail.
 In 2005, Sydney Opera House was included on the National Heritage List and inscribed on the UNESCO World Heritage List in 2007.